Back to all posts

 Once the water is gone, you need to sort through everything that came into contact with the sewage.
 Unfortunately, anything soft and porous must be thrown away.
 This includes items like carpets, rugs, padding, mattresses, upholstered furniture, and insulation.
 These materials absorb contaminants deep within their fibers, making them impossible to sanitize completely, no matter how much you clean them.
 Bag these items securely in heavy-duty trash bags to prevent cross-contamination and prepare them for disposal according to your local guidelines.
 It’s tough to part with belongings, but your health comes first.

-Step 3: Clean and Scrub Surfaces
+Step 3: Thoroughly Scrub All Affected Surfaces

 With contaminated items removed, it’s time to clean all the hard surfaces that were affected.
 This includes walls, floors, and any non-porous furniture.
 Start by scrubbing everything thoroughly with hot water and a low-suds soap or detergent.
 This initial cleaning removes the grime and prepares the surfaces for disinfection.
 Don’t skip this step; disinfectant works best on a surface that has already been cleaned of physical dirt and debris.
 Make sure to get into every corner and crevice to ensure you haven’t missed any spots where bacteria could hide.

-Step 4: Disinfect Everything
+Step 4: Properly Disinfect the Entire Area

 After cleaning, the next critical step is to disinfect every surface to kill any remaining bacteria, viruses, and other harmful pathogens.
 A simple and effective solution is to mix ¾ cup of household bleach with one gallon of water.
 Apply this solution to all the hard surfaces you just cleaned and let it sit for at least ten minutes to ensure it has enough time to work.
 This step is absolutely essential for making the area safe again and preventing the spread of disease.
 Always wear gloves and eye protection when working with bleach.